binarymason/ifocustt/README.md

 - It will sleep for the amount of focus time (defaults to 25 minutes)
 - `OnBreak`, it will evaluate `RunShellCommand` and tell you to take a break!.
 - It will sleep for `20%` of whatever your focus time was.
-- `OnCompletion` will run your "cleanup" actions.
+- `Cleanup` is used for any actions to take place after focus time is complete.
 Notice that `PostWorkLogToJira` does not require any arguments.
 - Your focus session is complete!

 **NOTE:** that environment variables take precedence over configuration settings.
 If you would prefer not to have `jira_password` in your `~/.focus.yml` file, it can be specified as an environment variable somewhere as `JIRA_PASSWORD`.
 If you want to source a particular file that contains secret environment variables, you can add that to your config block: